 - You can mark certain customer accounts as being tax-free.

 - It’s upgrade-proof!
 Using discount codes for your wholesalers is never going to break your site.

-- If/when Shopify launches their own wholesale solution, nothing on your site will need to be “un-done” to take advantage of the new features.
+- If/when Shopify launches its own wholesale solution, nothing on your site will need to be “un-done” to take advantage of the new features.

 - You can’t set more than one restriction (as in #2 in the Pros list) on a coupon code.